-We have audited the financial statements of governmental activities, each major fund, and the aggregate remaining fund information of Independent School District No. 763 as of and for the year ended June 30, 2012, which collectively comprise Independent School District No. 763's basic financial statements and have issued our report thereon dated November 16, 2012.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Independent School District No. 763, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise Independent School District No. 763's basic financial statements, and have issued our report thereon dated November 18, 2013.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit, we considered Independent School District No. 763's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered Independent School District No. 763's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Independent School District No. 763's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Independent School District No. 763's internal control.

-Our consideration of the internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses that therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
-However, as described in the Summary of Findings and Responses, we identified deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying schedule of findings and responses, we identified certain deficiencies in internal control that we consider to be material weaknesses and a significant deficiency.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiencies in the accompanying Summary of Findings and Responses listed as items 2012-01 through 2012-02 to be material weaknesses.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+We consider the deficiencies described in the accompanying schedule of findings and responses listed as 2013-001, 2013-002, and 2013-003 to be material weaknesses.